The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Generalised entropy production functionals

-The integral on the first line of the right-hand is admissible for an application of the law of large numbers for continuous functions of~$X_s^{\epsilon}$\,---\,see e.g.\ Theorem 4.2 in~\cite[Ch.\,4]{Has}\,---, which yields
+The integral on the first line of the right-hand is admissible for an application of the law of large numbers for continuous functions of~$X_s^{\noepsilon}$\,---\,see e.g.\ Theorem 4.2 in~\cite[Ch.\,4]{Has}\,---, which yields

 The integral on the second line of the right-hand side is a martingale.
-For integer times, the hypotheses of the law of large numbers for discrete-time martingales in~\cite[\S{VII.8}]{Fel2} are satisfied thanks to the It\^o isometry and Lemma~\ref{lem:dissipation-without-sup}.
+For integer times, the hypotheses of the law of large numbers for discrete-time martingales in~\cite[\S{VII.8}]{Fel2} are satisfied thanks to It\^o's isometry and Lemma~\ref{lem:dissipation-without-sup}.
 Hence,

 By Chebysh\"ev's inequality and It\^o's isometry, we have

 with the double integral on the right-hand side bounded uniformly in~$t$ by Tonelli's theorem, Lemma~\ref{lem:dissipation-without-sup} and the fact that~$b$ is globally Lipschitz.